Saint-Jean-Baptiste Day: Origins

 Following the defeat of the insurrectional movement during the Lower Canada Rebellion and the military repressions which followed, the day was not celebrated for several years.

-Drapeau Carillon Sacré-Cœur: A Carillon flag waved by people on Saint-Jean-Baptiste Day from its creation in 1902 until 1948.
-The current flag of Quebec is based on this design, and was adopted in 1948.
+The Carillon-Sacré-Cœur: a flag waved by people on Day from its creation in 1902 until 1948.
+The flag of Quebec is based on this design, and was adopted in 1948.

-In 1834, Duvernay established the charitable Association Saint-Jean Baptiste in order to have the Saint-Jean-Baptiste celebrated that year.
+In 1834, Duvernay established the charitable in order to have the celebrated that year.
 The association was chartered in 1849 with the mission of promoting social and moral progress.
 (See Saint-Jean-Baptiste Society.)

 The celebrations were supported by the Catholic Church and were primarily religious around that time.
 The lighting of bonfires, a traditional custom on the Nativity of Saint John which ultimately reached back to pre-Christian Midsummer celebrations were still lit at night.
 In addition, the first Saint-Jean-Baptiste parades were organized.
 They became an important tradition over time.
 The procession of allegorical floats was introduced in 1874.